 If someone you know doesn’t already have this iconic knife, it’s an easy buy at under $20.

 Schrade is now best known for making great outdoor fixed blade knives, but it’s quietly done a great job creating inexpensive hard-use folding knives.
-The Schrade SCH206 is just another example of this.
+The Schrade SCH303M is just another example of this.

-The all-black folder features a 3-inch blade made from 9Cr18MoV stainless steel that locks with a liner lock.
+The all-steel folder features a 2.6-inch blade made from 9Cr18MoV stainless steel that locks with a frame lock.
 It’s not spectacular in any sense, but it will get the job done without a hitch.
 This is the perfect beater knife to complement a more expensive knife.

 15. Victorinox Classic SD Swiss Army Knife